Toyota Camry Hybrid interior, dashboard & comfort

 The big omission that many buyers will notice is Apple CarPlay and Android Auto capability; there is a 'MirrorLink' smartphone connection, but it's not as straightforward as the Apple and Android-specific systems that have become must-haves in almost every other car on sale.
 However, this is set to be sorted out by a forthcoming update for early 2021.

 - 1VerdictThe Toyota Camry Hybrid is a decent large saloon, but more efficient and interesting options are available for similar money

 - 2MPG & CO2 emissionsThe Toyota Camry Hybrid’s emissions and economy are on par with other hybrids, but no match for plug-in rivals

-- 5Interior & comfort - currently readingThe Toyota Camry Hybrid's interior is comfortable and well built, but not exactly lavish, while the infotainment system disappoints
+- 5Interior, dashboard & comfort - currently readingThe Toyota Camry Hybrid's interior is comfortable and well built, but not exactly lavish, while the infotainment system disappoints

 - 6Boot space, seating & practicalityThe Toyota Camry Hybrid offers plenty of space and comfort for occupants, but ultimate practicality is compromised by its four-door saloon layout